fusionpbx/fusionpbx-docs/source/features/features.rst

 Authentication
 ----------------

+Extendable with plugin support.
 Web interface authentication by default authenticates against the FusionPBX Database.
 LDAP is one and has also been tested with Microsoft Active Directory an OpenLDAP.

 Call Barge / Eavesdrop / Intercept
 -----------------------------------